collaide/repository-manager/README.md

 #The can_share option is the fact that the user can share this repository too or not.

-#NOTICE : An instance who can share a repository, can't accept permission that doesn't have.
+#NOTICE : An instance who can share a repository, can't set permissions that it doesn't have.
 For instance, if user1 has a share of rep1.
 In this share option, he has can_delete => false.
 In this case, he can't create a share with can_delete => true.

 #Default reposiroty permissions are:
 repo_permissions = {can_read: false, can_create: false, can_update:false, can_delete:false, can_share: false}